splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ## Notification Format

-As SignalFx supports different notification mechanisms a comma-delimited string is used to provide inputs.
+As Splunk Observability Cloud supports different notification mechanisms a comma-delimited string is used to provide inputs.
 If you'd like to specify multiple notifications, then each should be a member in the list, like so:

 ```
 notifications = ["Email,foo-alerts@example.com", "Slack,credentialId,channel"]
 ```

 This will likely be changed in a future iteration of the provider.
-See [SignalFx Docs](https://developers.signalfx.com/detectors_reference.html#operation/Create%20Single%20Detector) for more information.
+See [Splunk Observability Cloud Docs](https://developers.signalfx.com/detectors_reference.html#operation/Create%20Single%20Detector) for more information.
 For now, here are some example of how to configure each notification type:

 ### Email